EverStarck/cambridgeFuck/README.md

 ## Getting errors?
 We apologize for any errors you may be experiencing.

-Please keep in mind that if the exercise you are attempting is a writing or listening task and does not include answers, an error may occur.
-However, if you encounter an error while attempting an exercise that should have answers, please open an issue and we will work to resolve it as soon as possible.
+Please keep in mind that **if the exercise** you are attempting is a writing or listening task and **does not include answers, an error may occur**.
+However, if you encounter an error while attempting an exercise that should have answers, please [open an issue](https://github.com/EverStarck/cambridgeFuck/issues) and we will work to resolve it as soon as possible.

 When reporting an issue, please make sure to include the URL for the exercise.
 Thank you for your patience:)